yuvrajverma8/Architectural-Decision-Record-ADR-/README.md

 - Express.js: Express.js is a lightweight and simple framework that is ideal for developing RESTful APIs.
 It works well with Node.js to enable the creation of scalable backend services.

 - JSON Web Tokens (JWT): JWT offers a safe and stateless authentication solution that improves the application's overall security posture without requiring sessions.

+# CONSEQUENCES:
+- The development team may hasten Project X delivery while preserving a consistent user experience across platforms by choosing a hybrid mobile application architecture.
+For compute-intensive jobs, trade-offs could include possible performance limits in comparison to native apps.
+- Team members who are not familiar with React Native may need to go through a learning curve due to its component-based architecture.
+However, the advantages in terms of developer productivity and code reuse outweigh this one-time cost.
+- Due to Node.js's single threading, CPU-intensive operations may need to be handled carefully to prevent stalling the event loop, which may require performance adjustments as the application grows.
+- Although RBAC makes permission management easier, it still needs to be carefully planned and configured to guarantee appropriate access control.
+It can be required to do regular evaluations and changes in order to adjust to changing security standards.
+- Because of the trade-offs between data consistency and transaction support, MongoDB's flexibility in data modelling necessitates careful consideration of application requirements and data access patterns.
+- The application's security and scalability are improved by utilising Express.js and JWT, however doing so necessitates following best practices to reduce typical vulnerabilities like CSRF and XSS attacks.